 Soft tissue grafting: In cases of advanced gum recession, a minor surgical grafting of gum tissue helps in reattachment and reduction of cavities on the root surfaces

 Dental fillings: If the tooth decay or cavity has already formed, the treatment involves restoring the affected areas with tooth-colored dental restorative materials to reduce the risk of extension of caries to the nerve tissue.

 Antibiotics: Systemic or topical antibiotics can also help in reducing the infection around the gum preventing spread of infection from marginal to the root surfaces.

 Root canal treatment: In cases with nerve tissue involvement, root canal therapy is followed by a crown in the line of treatment for restoring the tooth structure.
-Here at Channel Island Family Dental Office, dentist in Oxnard, we provide metal free tooth-colored porcelain and composite crowns to restore your healthy smiles.
+Here at Channel Islands Family Dental Office, dentist in Oxnard, we provide metal free tooth-colored porcelain and composite crowns to restore your healthy smiles.

 Preventive and interceptive oral care:The first line of defense against cavities around the gum line and gum recession is always the oral hygiene routine at home and regular check-up with the dentist.
-At Channel Island Family Dental Office,dentist in Oxnard, we make sure to guide our patients to brush with proper technique and follow oral hygiene practice to keep their smiles healthy.
+At Channel Islands Family Dental Office,dentist in Oxnard, we make sure to guide our patients to brush with proper technique and follow oral hygiene practice to keep their smiles healthy.

-At Channel Island Family Dental office, we provide a wide range of dental services at our various branches.
+At Channel Islands Family Dental office, we provide a wide range of dental services at our various branches.
 Improve your smile and health with us.
 Feel free to call and book your appointments today with our dentist in Oxnard, Ventura, and Port Hueneme.